All Products

 Direct upgrade

-2. In the Configuration Information section of the Basic Information page, click Upgrade Major Engine Version.
+2. In the Basic Information > Configuration Information section, click Upgrade Engine Version.

 Note

-3. In the dialog box that appears, select Switch Immediately or Switch Within Maintenance Window and click Yes.
+3. In the dialog box that appears, select Switch Immediately or Switch Within Maintenance Window and click OK.

-• Switch Within Maintenance Window: After the upgrade is complete, the system switches your workloads over within the specified maintenance window.
-For more information, see Configure a maintenance window.
-You can also click Settings to the right of Maintenance Window to change the maintenance window.
+• Switch Within Maintenance Window: The upgrade is performed during the maintenance window.
+You can also click Maintenance Window and then Configure on the right to modify the maintenance window.

 Note

-During the upgrade, the RDS instance is in the Migrating Version state.
+During the upgrade, the status of the RDS instance is Migrating Version.

 Method 2: Upgrade the major engine version in the DTS console